Cars

 macau-grand-pirx.gif

 The Grand Prix comes to the Portuguese island of Macau next weekend for what promises to be a huge weekend but for those who cant get there for the action there is a great museum you can visit during the year.
 The museum celebrates the the 50 odd years of racing in Macau and has some great displays.
-Opening in 1993 to celebrate the 40th anniversary of the first Macau Grand Prix the centre has some great memrobillia and amazing racecars and motorbikes.
+Opening in 1993 to celebrate the 40th anniversary of the first Macau Grand Prix the centre has some great memorabilia and amazing racecars and motorbikes.
 For those who want a real bargain and want to see some of Macau’s other great museums like the Wine Museum (which is next door), the Maritime Museum, Lin Zexu Museum and the Museum of Art there is a a bargain joint ticket available.

 Read the rest of this entry »